-We will make available a list of shareholders of record as of March 15, 2022, the record date for the Annual Meeting, for inspection by shareholders during normal business hours from March 28, 2022 until May 9, 2022, at the Company's principal place of business, 1915 Snapps Ferry Road, Building N, Greeneville, Tennessee 37745.
-The list will also be available to shareholders virtually at the Annual Meeting.
+We will make available a list of shareholders of record as of March 14, 2023, the record date for the Annual Meeting, for inspection by shareholders during normal business hours until May 8, 2023, at the Company's principal place of business, 1915 Snapps Ferry Road, Building N, Greeneville, Tennessee 37745.
+The list will also be available to shareholders at the Annual Meeting.

-Only holders of record of the Company's common stock, par value \$0.01 per share, of record at the close of business on March 15, 2022 are entitled to notice of and to vote at the Annual Meeting.
-Our Board of Directors recommends a vote "FOR" each of the director nominees in proposal 1, and "FOR" proposals 2 and 3.
+Only holders of record of the Company's common stock, par value \$0.01 per share, at the close of business on March 14, 2023 are entitled to notice of and to vote at the Annual Meeting.
+Our Board of Directors recommends a vote "FOR" each of the director nominees in proposal 1, "FOR" proposals 2 and 3 and to conduct a say on pay vote "every 1 year" in proposal 4.